Dr. Darius A. Schneider MD, PhD

 Dr. Schneider is co-investigator on several diabetes research studies, his research interests are focused on Type 1 Diabetes immunology, islet transplantation and technology (artificial pancreas).

-In his practice, Dr. Schneider provide state-of-the-art clinical care for patients with diabetes and endocrine disorders including thyroid, adrenal, pituitary, gonadal disorders and bone.
-He brings broad clinical expertise along with technical skill in thyroid ultrasound / biopsies and the latest breakthroughs in diabetes technology.
+In his practice, Dr. Schneider provides state-of-the-art clinical care for patients with diabetes and endocrine disorders including thyroid, adrenal, pituitary, gonadal disorders and bone.
+He brings broad clinical expertise along with technical skill in thyroid ultrasound, biopsy and radiofrequency ablation, and the latest breakthroughs in diabetes technology.

 His extensive research background in endocrinology and immunology provides gives Dr. Schneider a unique perspective and underpins his pursuit of improved understanding of and better treatments for endocrine and related diseases.

 Dr. Schneider is double ABIM board certified in Endocrinology and Internal Medicine.
 Additionally, he holds the Endocrine Certification in Neck Ultrasound (ECNU) from the American Association of Clinical Endocrinologists (AACE), the Advanced Training Certification in Type 1 Diabetes from the Endocrine Society / JDRF and the Advanced Training Certification in Bone and Mineral Disease from Columbia University.